 The works will be judged, without revealing the artist’s name, from images, by a jury of three.
 Criteria for selection are:

--Albert LeCoff, Director, Center for Art in Wood
+-Albert LeCoff, Executive Director, The Center for Art in Wood

 Submit up to three images for each completed piece (no maquettes), one being a detail view.
 Digital entries should be JPEG files, no larger than 4”x6” at 300 dpi, burned on a CD.
 Please do not send digital images by e-mail.